Horizon: An American Saga – Chapter 2: Release

 Horizon: An American Saga – Chapter 2 was originally scheduled to be released in the United States on August 16, 2024, but due to the financial underperformance of Chapter 1, New Line Cinema removed the project from its original date, and has been indefinitely delayed until further notice.
 The film had its world premiere at the 81st Venice International Film Festival on September 7, 2024, and later screened at the 40th Santa Barbara International Film Festival on February 7, 2025.

+It has been reported that the film is due to premiere on Amazon Prime Video in Portugal on July 31, 2026, making this the first release to the general public.
+However, the movie did not premiere and has reportedly been postponed to an unknown date.

+Reception

+Metacritic, which uses a weighted average, assigned the film a score of 49 out of 100, based on six critics, indicating "mixed or average" reviews.

 Sequels

-In June 2022, Costner stated he plans to make four Horizon films in total, shot back-to-back.
+In June 2022, Costner stated he planned to make four Horizon films in total, shot back-to-back.
 In May 2024, casting calls for background actors for Chapter 3 had commenced; while production was slated to begin later that month in St. George, Utah.
 Later, it was reported that production initially commenced in 2023, before progress halted in part due to the 2023 Hollywood labor disputes.
 One month following the completion of the previous installment, Costner began filming a montage sequence that features scenes from Chapter 3.
 Costner stated that principal photography commenced on May 13, 2024, explaining that production had initially been planned to commence on April 25, before being moved to May 6 in order to accommodate funding.